Daily Prayer from the Anglican Prayer Book for Australia

 Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as in heaven.
 Give us today our daily bread.
 Forgive us our sins as we forgive those who sin against us.
 Save us from the time of trial and deliver us from evil.
 For the kingdom, the power, and the glory are yours now and for ever.
 Amen.

-The Prayer of the Week following the Sunday of
+The Prayers of the Week

 11 Intercessions and Thanksgivings may be made according to local custom and need.